Hasta Mañana (Luv' song): Song history

-In June 1990, Michelle Gold left Luv'.
-She was immediately replaced by Carina Lemoine, a 20-year-old singer who had started her recording career when she was a teenager.
-This change in the group's line-up coincided with a new record deal.
-The trio left indeed Dureco/High Fashion Music for RCA Records/BMG and chose another kind of repertoire.
+In June 1990, Michelle Gold left Luv'.She was replaced by Carina Lemoine, a 21-year-old singer who had started her recording career when she was a teenager.
+This change in the group's line-up coincided with a new record deal.The trio left indeed Dureco/High Fashion Music for RCA Records/BMG and chose another kind of repertoire.
 After the 1989/1990 singles (inspired by the Stock Aitken Waterman style) which failed to deliver a real mainstream success, the new formation recorded songs that wove elements of flamenco, Latin musical styles, and Jazz into its dance-pop sound.
 The majority of these new tracks were composed and produced by Jacques Zwart (a.k.a.
 E.Mergency), Marga Scheide's partner.

 "Hasta Mañana" is the first song from this new material to be released as a single by RCA.
 This dance-pop composition with Spanish guitar elements failed to top the charts.
 Despite its lack of success in the hit lists in the 1990s, Luv' toured extensively in the Netherlands and Belgium and often performed on TV.

+Commercial performance

+The single failed to break into the charts.

+Track listing and release

+Hasta Mañana was released by RCA/BMG Ariola Benelux B.V in October 1990.